-Prerequisite: SPN 211 or departmental approval, or any 400 level course except SPN 476
+Prerequisite: SPN 211 or departr course except SPN 476 nental approval, or any 400 level

-Hispanic Heritage 3 crs.
+Hispanic Heritage SPN 476 3 crs.
 3 hrs.

 This is a study abroad course in which students will enhance their language skills and knowledge of a foreign culture through class meetings, seminars, and on-site visits to places of historic and cultural importance.
 They will be immersed in the language of the country and attend language and literature courses.
-Prerequisite: SPN 102 or departmental approval
+Prerequisite: SPN 102 or departmental approva

-Spanish and Latin American Texts into Films

-3 crs.
-3 hrs
+Spanish and Latin American Texts into Films 3 crs.
+3 hrs.

 This course will introduce students to film adaptations of Spanish and Latin American novels, short stories, diaries and theater plays in the context of the literary and film debate: how does film "translate" text?
 Should the film be "faithful" to the text?
-If so, faithful to what aspects, plot dialouge, chronology, social and psychological and socioeconomic backgrounds will be included.
+If so, faithful to what aspects, plot dialogue, chronology, social and psychological and socioeconomic backgrounds will be included.
 Special attention will be given to the study of nationality, gender and sexual differences within Spanish and Latin American societies.
-Students will examine the connections between text and film, as well as the fundamentals of written and visual identification with the cinematid and texual apparatus.
-Prerequisite: SPN 211

-New York Literature in Spanish

-This course consist of a survey of all literary production in Spanish created in New York from the 19th century to the present, mainly focusing on those authors who have lived and written here, whose work was influenced by the circumstance of coming and staying in this city and who are weaving the unique history of literature written in Spanish in New York.
+Students will examine the connections between text and film, as well as the fundamentals of written and visual identification with the cinematic and textual apparatus.
+Prerequisite: SPN 211 on those authors who have lived and written here, whose work was influenced by the circumstance of coming and staying in this city and who are weaving the unique history of literature written in Spanish in New York.
 Readings and classwork will be conducted in Spanish.
+Prerequisite: SPN 211 or departmental approval or any 400-level course except SPN 476

+New York Literature in Spanish SPN 485

+This course consist of a survey of all literary production in Spanish created in New York from the 19th century to the present, mainly focusing